 The two were oblivious to the fact that as their dance went on, almost everyone in that section of the bar stared at them.
 They were flush against each other, moving in time, staring into each other’s eyes.
 Rainer lightly brushed his lips against Zan's neck and flipped her again, so he was pressed against her from behind.
 He grabbed her hips and brought her tight in line with him as they rolled their bodies in perfect rhythm.
 Zan leaned her head back, closed her eyes and forcefully exhaled.

 “And then there was the time Zan had an orgasm on the dance floor of a bar in West Philly,” Mel said.

 “Man,” Jamal said.
-“That’s the hottest thing I’ve ever seen outside of porn.”
+“That’s the hottest thing I've seen this side of porn.”

-When the song was over, Zan noticed everyone staring.
-She blushed and whispered something in Rainer’s ear, causing him to utter a full-throated laugh.
+When the song was over, Zan noticed the stares.
+She blushed and whispered something in Rainer’s ear, causing a full-throated laugh.
 He put his hand in her hair, tilted her face to him and kissed her, hard, sliding one hand down her back to hold her against him.
 She hung her arms back and let him do it.
 When the two came back, Zan walked behind Rainer, sheepish.